ppfeufer/wordpress-settings-api/README.md

-# wordpress-settings-api
+# WordPress Settings API
-WordPress Settings API
+for usage in themes and plugins to easiely add some settings